 Another aspect of healthcare confusion for patients regards their medical health records and data.
 What is it?
 Where is it stored?
 Who has access to it?
 How can I get it?
 And how do I know it’s safe?
 These are just some of the questions people are wondering, and it’s for a good reason.
 The healthcare industry in the U.S. is highly vulnerable to data breaches.
 According to healthcare experts with Norwich University, 9 million patient health records were compromised in breaches in 164 incidents in 2014, and researchers noted a 600 percent increase in hacking attacks on hospitals.
 Hackers can acquire names, birth dates, social security numbers, healthcare ID numbers, home addresses, email addresses, employment information, and even income data.

 This poses not only a risk to your patients but your practice and reputation as well.
 Norwich University also reports the average cost to health organizations of a data breach is $2.1 million per incident and can include:

 - Regulatory Fines

 But there are actions you can take to prevent a data breach, and you should be informing your patients of what you’re doing to protect them.
-First, you should be aware of what cyber attacks are and where you might be vulnerable to an attack.
-Hiring personnel with the technical expertise to identify and prevent data breaches, or at least allocating a percentage of your budget to digital security, can also help protect your practice and your patients tremendously.
+First, you should be aware of what cyberattacks are and where you might be vulnerable to an attack.
+Hiring personnel with the technical expertise to identify and prevent data breaches or allocating a percentage of your budget to digital security can also help protect your practice and your patients tremendously.